 Patients with SIADH may require medical treatment to prevent the action of ADH on the distal coveted tubules.
-Options include Demeclocycline or Vaptans (e.g. tolvaptan).
+Options include demeclocycline or Vaptans (e.g. tolvaptan).
 Demeclocycline works as an inhibitor of ADH and the Vaptons act as a vasopressin receptor antagonist.
-If no clear cause is identified on initial investigations then patients should be investigated for underlying malignancy with CT or MRI.
+If no clear cause is identified on initial investigations then patients should be investigated for underlying malignancy.

 Patients with hypervolaemic hyponatraemia require treatment of the underlying cause.

-Hyponatraemia is a potentially life-threatening condition, especially with a rapid decline in sodium levels, or serum levels that fall < 125 mmol/L.
+Hyponatraemia is a potentially life-threatening condition, especially with a rapid decline in sodium levels, or levels that fall < 120 mmol/L.

 If hyponatraemia is more chronic, it can predispose to issues with falls, gait disturbance, concentration problems and cognitive deficits.

-A rapid correction of sodium levels leads to large shifts of intracellular water affecting the pons and other parts of the central nervous system.
-This can then precipitant irreversible neurological damage, which usually occurs 2-4 days following rapid correction.
+Also termed cerebral pontine myelinolysis, osmotic demyelination syndrome is caused by rapid correction of hyponatraemia.
+Such correction can lead to large shifts of intracellular water affecting the pons and other parts of the central nervous system.
+This can then precipitate irreversible neurological damage, which usually occurs 2-4 days following the rapid correction.